abinit/abipy_book/abipy_book/lumabi/intro/intro.md

 Here, we adopt a multi-phonon approach, or multi-dimensional configuration coordinate model (multi-D CCM).
 The Lineshape module computes the Huang-Rhys spectral function and generates (temperature-dependent) photoluminescence spectra using the generating function approach.
-It takes as input the zero-phonon line energy, atomic displacements or forces, and phonon modes (potentially from the IFCs embedding module), and produces the final phonon-resolved luminescence spectrum.
+It takes in input the zero-phonon line energy, atomic displacements or forces, and phonon modes (potentially from the IFCs embedding module), and produces the final phonon-resolved luminescence spectrum.

 ### 4. IFCs Embedding Module